Word equations in linear space: Introduction

-On the other hand, word equations are only known to be \NPclass-hard, which is easy to see, as they generalise integer programming; and it was conjectured by Plandowski that this problem is in fact {\sf NP}-complete.
+While the computational complexity of word equations remains unknown, its exact space complexity is intriguing as well: Makanin's algorithm uses exponential space~\cite{Gutierrez98}, Plandowski~\cite{PlandowskiSTOC} gave no explicit bound on the space usage of his algorithm, a rough estimation is ${\sf NSPACE}(n^5)$, the recent solution of Jeż~\cite{wordequations} yields ${\sf NSPACE}(n \log n)$.
+Moreover, for $\Ocomp(1)$ variables a linear bound on space complexity was shown~\cite{wordequations}; recall that languages recognisable in nondeterministic linear space are exactly the context-sensitive languages.

-While the computational complexity of word equations remains unknown, its exact space complexity is intriguing as well: \citet{PlandowskiSTOC} gave no explicit bound on the space usage of his algorithm, a rough estimation is $\Ocomp(n^5)$ and the recent solution of \citet{wordequations} gives a (nondeterministic) $\Ocomp(n \log n)$ space complexity.
-Moreover, for $\Ocomp(1)$ variables a linear bound on space complexity was shown~\cite{wordequations}; recall that languages recognisable in nondeterministic linear space coincide with those generated by context-sensitive grammars.
+In this paper we show that satisfiability of word equations can be tested in nondeterministic linear space in terms of the number of bits of the input, thus showing that the language of satisfiable word equations is context-sensitive (and by the famous Immerman–Szelepcsényi theorem: the language of unsatisfiable word equations).
+The employed algorithm is a (variant of) algorithm of Jeż~\cite{wordequations}, which additionally uses Huffman coding for letters in the equation.
+On the other hand, the actual proof uses a different encoding of letters, which extends the ideas used in a (much simpler) proof in case of $\Ocomp(1)$ variables~\cite[Section~5]{wordequations}, i.e.\ we encode the letters in the equation using factors of the original equations on which those letters ``depend''.
+The exact notion of this ``dependence'' is defined and analysed..
+The other new ingredient is a different strategy of compression: roughly speaking, previously a strategy that minimised the length of the equation was used.
+Here, a more refined strategy is used: it simultaneously minimises the size of a particular bit encoding, enforces that changes in the equation (during the algorithm) are local, and limits the amount of new letters that are introduced to the equation.

-In this paper we show that satisfiability of word equations can be tested in nondeterministic linear space in terms of number of bits of the input, thus showing that the language of satisfiable word equations is context-sensitive (and by the famous Immerman–Szelepcsényi theorem, also the language of unsatisfiable word equations is context sensitive).
-The employed algorithm is a (variant of) algorithm of \citet{wordequations}, which additionally uses Huffman coding for letters in the equation.
-On the other hand, the actual proof uses different encoding of letters, which extends the ideas used in a (much simpler) proof in case of $\Ocomp(1)$ variables~\cite[Section~5]{wordequations}; the main new ingredient is a different strategy of compression: roughly speaking, previously a strategy that minimised the length of the equation was used.
-Here, a much more sublime strategy is used, it simultaneously minimises the size of a particular bit encoding, enforces that changes in the equation (during the algorithm) are local, and limits the amount of new letters that are introduced to the equation.
+The bound holds when letters and variables in the input are encoded using an arbitrary prefix code, in particular, the Huffman coding (so the most efficient one among the prefix codes) is allowed.

-The algorithm does not assume that each letter and variable in the input is encoded using the same number of bits, and an arbitrary encoding can be used, so in particular, the Huffman coding (so the most efficient one) is allowed.
+A conference version of this paper was presented at ICALP 2017.
+The journal version contains omitted proofs and contains improvements on notation and presentation as well as fixes some minor errors.